-Why Image Alt Text Is Important for SEO
+Why Image Alt Text is Important for SEO

 What is Alt Text?

-How does Alt text impact SEO?
+How Does Alt Text Impact SEO?

 Alt text is also important when browsers are unable to render a page properly, meaning the web page does not display the images.
 In place of images the website will return the alt attributes instead, describing what image should be showing.
-If you do not have any alt attributes set then this means the user will have no idea what image was meant to display, providing a poor user experience.
+If you do not have any alt attributes set then this means the user will have no idea what image was meant to display, providing a significantly poorer user experience.

 How To Write Good Alt Tags

 When writing alt tags, you need to avoid writing them solely for SEO purposes, as this can alter the true purpose of writing alt tags.
-Remember what alt text was first introduced for: to help the blind or visually impaired understand what is happening in an image.
+Remember what alt text was first introduced for, to help the blind or visually impaired understand what is happening in an image.
 This means your first priority should be to describe what is happening in the image and avoid keyword ‘stuffing’.
 Keep alt tags short and descriptive, using just one or two keywords.

 Examples of Good & Bad Alt text